uroskrkic/Adafruit_MAX31865_Java/README.md

 **Notes:**

-* Check class level documentation for more details and usage.
+* Check class level documentation for more details and usage `AdafruitMax31865.java`.
 * This is a Maven project with included Pi4J dependencies.

 *Written by Uros Krkic*